craigbuckler/cpconversions2/src/pages/building-services/conversions.md

 * home offices
 * family and games rooms
 * usable storage space
+* general home alterations

-A loft, garage or cellar conversion could improve your standard of living and add 25% to the value of your home.
+A loft, garage, basement or cellar conversion could improve your standard of living and add 25% to the value of your home.

 CP Conversions provide expert advice and budget options on all home or business modifications you are considering.